CesarR70/PSP-MMW/README.md

 2. **Content Type**: Choose between Movie (M) or TV Show (T)
 3. **TV Show Name**: If processing a TV show, enter the show name
 4. **Processing**: The program will automatically process all MP4 files

-**Note**: While this version doesn't have tab completion, it provides a reliable, cross-platform solution that works consistently across all operating systems.

 ### Example Session